PostgreSQL pgvector Usage vector

 Euclidean distance query

-SELECT embedding <-> '[3,1,2]' AS distance FROM items;Inner product query (inner product returns a negative value, so multiply by -1)
+SELECT embedding <-> '[3,1,2]' AS distance FROM items;Dot product lookup (multiply by -1 because the dot product returns a negative value)

 SELECT 1 - (embedding <=> '[3,1,2]') AS cosine_similarity FROM items;Vector average query